Posts filed under 'Please Stop It'

 I want charles in charge of me

-My most recent mental association with Scott Baio (and, of course, there are many) is the scene in that slightly devestating and oddly fascinating book about dudes who scam on women for sport, The Game, where a not very attractive but evidentally very skilled PUA (pick up artist) steals Scott’s woman out from under him at a bar.
+My most recent mental association with Scott Baio (and, of course, there are many) is the scene in that slightly devestating and oddly fascinating book about dudes who scam on women for sport, where a not very attractive but evidentally very skilled PUA (pick up artist) steals Scott’s woman out from under him at a bar.
 Who steals Chachi’s babe?

 baio.jpg